 Extractions come in two forms: simple and surgical.
 A simple extraction involves local anesthetic being applied to the area before your dentist loosens the tooth with a dental instrument known as an elevator.
 Then, forceps are used to cleanly remove the tooth.
 You may feel some slight pressure when the tooth is removed but the anesthetic will ensure that there is minimal discomfort.
 Simple extractions are only done when the infected tooth can be seen in the mouth.

 On the other hand, when the damaged tooth is not seen from the mouth because it hasn’t erupted yet or it has broken off at the gum line, surgical extraction is necessary.
-For this type of procedure your dentist will refer you to an oral surgeon (if they do not possess this specialty training) so that the tooth can be surgically removed.
+For this type of procedure, your dentist will refer you to an oral surgeon for pulling teeth (if they do not possess this specialty training) so that the tooth can be surgically removed.
 Light bleeding in the 24 hours following an extraction is expected and there may be some swelling.
 However, this will subside fairly quickly if you use ice packs to help with the inflammation.

-There is one major difference between the two procedures: A root canal aims to save the damaged tooth while an extraction removes it completely.
+If you compare root canal vs extraction, There is one major difference between the two procedures: A root canal aims to save the damaged tooth while an extraction removes it completely.
 Your dentist will evaluate the damaged tooth to determine which procedure will best suit your situation.
 One of the main reasons why someone will need an extraction over a root canal is when the tooth’s structure is compromised.
 When only the pulp is compromised and it can be safely removed, a root canal makes sense because the bacteria that can lead to an infection will be excised as well.
 Conversely, when a cavity or crack in the tooth is so deep that it extends below the gum line and renders the tooth weak, extraction is necessary.

 What happens if a tooth is extracted?